School Bus Driver Requirements

 There are two methods to reinstate the standard certificate, notwithstanding the penalty contained in IC 20-9.1-3-11, which addresses nonattendance at an annual safety meeting.
 They are:

-- The driver attends a pre-service class equivalent to the lengths of the annual safety meeting.
+- The driver attends a pre-service class equivalent to the length of the annual safety meeting.
 The hours may be completed on any day of a pre-service class.
 This option is only available following the last annual safety meeting.
 The observation and behind-the-wheel driving hours are waived: or

 - The driver attends an annual safety meeting in the next calendar year.